opennms-forge/onms-k8s-poc/README.md

 * A shared volume for the core configuration files, mounted as read-only on the UI instances.
   The purpose is to share configuration across all the OpenNMS instances.

-* A `Secret` to store the credentials.
+* `Secrets` to store the credentials, certificates and truststores.

-* A `ConfigMap` to store initialization scripts, standard configuration settings and a JVM Truststore.
+* `ConfigMaps` to store initialization scripts and standard configuration settings.

 * An `Ingress` to control TLS termination and provide access to all the components (using Nginx).
   We could manage certificates using LetsEncrypt via `cert-manager`.